Knitters have a bag or box of knitting tools: tape measures, stitch holders, stitch markers, bobbins, scissors….

 Vintage knitting patterns from the 1940s are available from this free digital archive.
 Let’s start knitting some fishnet stockings!
 Visit the Victoria and Albert Museum on-line for this and other fascinating patterns.

-Our Guild is affiliated with The Knitting Guild Association.
-Visit the website of TKGA to find local guilds when you travel, to take classes and to connect with other knitters.
+Our Guild is not affiliated with The Knitting Guild Association but you can visit their website to find local guilds when you travel, to take classes and to connect with other knitters.

 TechKnitting is a superb source for detailed instructions for techniques to “turn HOME MADE knitting into HANDMADE knitting.”
 The illustrations are amazing.

-Yarn Sub is the site to visit whenever you contemplate following a pattern but substituting another yarn.
+Yarn Sub is the site to visit whenever you contemplate following a pattern but substitute another yarn.

 Consult the Craft Yarn Council whenever size matters.